JackSzwergold/Cheat-Sheets/content/postfix/setting_up_a_postfix_sasl_smtp_email_relay.md

 	sudo postsuper -d ALL

-### Getting Postfix to start on system startup/reboot in Mac OS X.
+### Getting Postfix to start on system startup/reboot in macOS.

 If you want Postfix to automatically startup when the system starts up or reboots, open up the `org.postfix.master.plist` file in `LaunchDaemons`: